chrisdone/website/posts/llms.md

 This page serves as my place to journal what are hopefully balanced thoughts on the current AI summer, driven by LLMs.

+# 2026-03-12

+_The Medium is the Message_ keeps coming to mind again and again, as people seem frequently surprised by the side-effects of the adoption of LLMs.
+The content (articles, code, images) produced by LLMs is not the higher order bit, but how they *change* the people and institutions that use them.

+No other changes in viewpoints to report this time.

 # 2026-02-07

 I shared a thought on a big dev call at work, when talking about agentic "skill" based workflows, that one problem is that you